 In July, wireless became compulsory on large New Zealand ships.
 Contracts were let for New Zealand’s two high-power stations and four low-power stations (Wellington added to the list).

 JK Logan, Superintendent of Lines at the P&T Department, retired.
 He was replaced on 10 January by Joseph Orchiston who was given the new position of Chief Telegraph Engineer, based at Wellington.

 On 31 March, the government signed a contract with the Australasian Wireless Company of New South Wales for the supply of Telefunken wireless equipment at a cost of £23,730, choosing Telefunken over rival bidders Marconi and Lepel.
 The Marconi proposal, in addition to being more expensive, required 200hp to operate between Australia and New Zealand whereas Telefunken required only 70hp, which meant lower operating costs as well.1

 Wellington Radio went on the air from the General Post Office on 26 Jul.
-The following month, construction began at a much better location on the Tinakori Hills.
+The following month, construction began at a much better location on Mt Etako, (later known as Tinakori Hill).